patrickjburke245/Docs/HowTos/onboarding_faq.rst

 --------------------------------------------------------------------------------

 Aviatrix Controller is viewed as an application running on Azure.
-Since this application needs to create or program Azure resources, such as launching a gateway, modifying route entries in a route table, etc, the application requires a role with certain permissions.
+Since this application needs to create or program Azure resources, such as launching a gateway, modifying route entries in a route table, etc., the application requires a role with certain permissions.
 By default, this role is a pre-defined Azure built-in role called "contributor".

-If you wish not to use the contributor role and instead creating a custom role with Aviatrix provided permission, you can do so via Azure portal or with via PowerShell.
+If you wish not to use the contributor role and instead creating a custom role with Aviatrix provided permission, you can do so via Azure portal or PowerShell.
-Below is guide on how to accomplish that via PowerShell.
+Below are the steps for PowerShell.

-**Note:** For security purposes, Aviatrix recommends you use a custom role rather than the default role Aviatrix created.
-When you use a custom role name it is important to make sure the AssumeRole policy and Trust policy are correct.
+**Note:** For security purposes, Aviatrix recommends using a custom role rather than the default role Aviatrix created.
+When using a custom role name, it is important to make sure the AssumeRole policy and Trust policy are correct.
 The AssumeRole policy is attached to the EC2 role and the Trust policy is accessed on the APP role Trust Relationship tab.

 For replacing the Contributor role via Azure portal, refer to `Azure IAM Custom Role <https://docs.aviatrix.com/HowTos/azure_custom_role.html>`_.

 Step 1.
-Add an custom role through Powershell
+Add a custom role
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The custom role must have permission that meets the requirement for Aviatrix Controller to function.